Wcubed/asset_explorer/readme.md

 - [ ] Show what tags an image has.
 - [ ] Remember the tags.
 By saving them in a `.asset_dir.csv` in the directory itself?
 - [ ] Filter images by tag.
-- [ ] Drop the full image from memory again if we don't need it.
-Otherwise we will fill quite a bit of ram.
 - [ ] Add a menu item to clear the cache.

 - [x] Add an asset pack (folder) to the library.